dowjones/distribucache/README.md

 ### Timer-based Background Population

-The trickiest, yet most powerful feature of the cache is its ability to update its keys on a specific interval.
+The more complex, yet most powerful feature of the cache is its ability to update its keys on a specific interval.
 To do this set the `populateIn` config.
 You must also set a `pausePopulateIn` to make sure the cache is not re-populated forever needlessly.